psidh/databases/sql/views/README.md

-# Understanding SQL Views

-## Overview

-A **view** in SQL is a virtual table that is created based on a query.
-It provides a simplified way to interact with complex data by allowing users to query a specific subset of the database.
-Although it behaves like a table, a view does not actually store data; rather, it dynamically retrieves data from the underlying tables.

-## Why Use Views?

-Views can be incredibly useful in database management, offering several key benefits:
+iews can be incredibly useful in database management, offering several key benefits:

 1. **Simplification**: A view can encapsulate a complex query, making it easier for users to retrieve data without needing to understand intricate SQL statements.
 2. **Security**: Views can limit the columns or rows a user can see, restricting access to sensitive information.
 By creating views, administrators can control what data different users or applications can access.